WalletConnectFoundation/wcn/docs/Contributing.md

 Testing the entire project can be done via `cargo test --all-features` from the repo root.

-Note that our current convention is to _avoid_ writing unit tests.
-We only write functional tests.
-(`cargo test` calls these "integration tests".)
-We believe unit tests slow you down when refactoring, don't provide regression safety because they require changes whenever you change the related code, and ultimately only become a maintenance burden that yields very little benefit.
-We test from the program interface level, which are the REST and websocket API.

-## Local Dev

-While working on code locally sometimes is convenient to have a hot reload to improve code changes and build time.
-Rust on it's own doesn't provide a hot reload mechanism but community has built [cargo-watch](https://crates.io/crates/cargo-watch) as a plugin for cargo.

 ## Documentation

 You can generate and open this repo's full documentation via: